spring/spring/game/AI/AAI/AAI ReadMe.txt

 Known bugs/	- AAI sometimes suffers from a bug in the pathfinding (units sometimes get stuck when close
 Limitations:	  to buildings/objects)

-		- Game crashes when ai units get captured

 		- AAI does not use nukes, antinukes, emp missiles

 Thanks to: 	- Nicklas Marcusson for porting/compiling the linux version of AAI, lots of help with debugging
+		- Yuritch for testing and providing me with improved mod config files, numerous ideas and suggestions

-		- TA Spring devs for creating the best open source rts game i know
+		- TA Spring devs for creating the best open source rts game I know

 		- Jelmer 'Zaphod' Cnossen for some functions and a lot of helpful discussions